Maintained by NextGen Coastal — $342M under management in OC & LA

 Allowable deductions: unpaid rent, repairs for damage beyond ordinary wear and tear, cleaning to return the unit to the condition at move-in, restoration of personal property if specified in the lease.
 Itemized statement plus copies of receipts must be delivered within 21 days of tenant move-out.

-The §1950.5 enforcement framework applies.
-A tenant whose landlord collected an unlawful deposit (above the AB 12 cap) can:
+The §1950.5 enforcement framework applies the same way it does to any deposit violation.
+A tenant whose landlord collected over the AB 12 cap can:

 The exposure is meaningful.
 On a $3,500/mo rental, charging two months' deposit (instead of one) creates $3,500 of excess plus potential $7,000 in statutory damages — for a total exposure of $10,500 per unit before legal fees.
 Don't try to thread the needle on this one.